 For these reasons, the churches of Christ believe that the Bible consists of no contradictions, and the Bible harmonizes as revealed truth from God.
 Christians can unite in the same mind and judgment (1 Cor 1:10).
 Christians can rightly handle the word of truth (2 Tim 2:15).
 Therefore, the churches of Christ look to how Jesus, his apostles, and all prophets handled Scripture.

-2. Churches of Christ believe that baptism is the moment of salvation when God forgives sins of repentant believers and unites them with Christ in His death, burial, and resurrection.
+2. Churches of Christ believe that baptism is the moment of salvation by grace when God forgives the sins of repentant believers and unites them with Christ in His death, burial, and resurrection.

 Because all repentant believers were baptized immediately throughout the New Testament, churches of Christ do the same.
 Churches of Christ accept what the apostles taught that baptism is for and into the forgiveness of sins (Acts 2:38; 22:16).
 Churches of Christ recognize that baptism in Jesus’s name is a necessary part of God’s salvation plan (Mark 16:16; 1 Pet 3:21; cf. Matt 28:19–20).
 Baptism is only for repentant believers, and not for innocent children and infants “for such are the kingdom of Heaven” (Matt 19:14; 16:16; Acts 2:38).
 God saves by grace when He raises believers alive in Christ from our death in sin, and thereby God saves believers apart from works (Eph 2:1–10; Col 2:12–13).